 Dine at Old Faithful Inn

 A trip to Yellowstone would not be complete without seeing the largest log structure in the world built from 1903-04.
-During the 2021 summer, however, the hotel is operating in a limited capacity with not all rooms being open for lodging during Phase 1 of summer season.
-Old Faithful Inn Dining Room is not open.
-There has been no date announced as to when the park will move to Phase 2 and what that might look like.
+During the 2021 summer, however, the hotel is operating in a limited capacity with not all rooms being open for lodging.
+Old Faithful Inn Dining Room is open for limited seating and buffet service only.
 The Old Faithful Geyser Grill and Old Faithful Inn Bear Paw Deli will offer take-out only.
 At the grill, you can order burgers, chicken sandwiches, salads, beer and wine to go.

 If you’re planning for a 2022 vacation, it’s important to know that the Old Faithful Inn dining room offers breakfast and lunch are first- come, first-served, but you need to make dinner reservations in advance.
 Don’t have reservations?
 Enjoy a drink and appetizers in the Bear Pit Lounge.
 For up-to-date information, go to Yellowstone National Park Lodges.

 This grassy valley supports huge numbers of bison, grizzly bears, elk, coyotes, wolves, moose and bald eagles.
 Stop at one of the pullouts, especially at dawn or dusk, to see these iconic Yellowstone animals with binoculars or a scope.

 Head to Midway Geyser Basin and walk along the boardwalk to see one of the world’s largest, deepest hot springs, Grand Prismatic Spring.
 It’s larger than a football field at 370 feet across and deeper than a 10-story building at 125 feet.

 Take a seat and watch the world’s most famous geyser.
 It erupts about 20 times a day.
 The front desk of the Old Faithful Inn posts eruption times.

 Wake up with the Wolves